-The Optical Voice Link is an introduction to the mysteries and science of fiber optics.
+The Duplex Optical Voice Link is an introduction to the mysteries and science of fiber optics.
 No prior fiber optics experience is needed to build this kit and bring it to operational level.
 After completion, it can be used to demonstrate the unique characteristics of fiber optics or in several practical commercial and industrial applications.

 This booklet is your guide to understanding the theory of fiber optic communication, and it includes assembly instructions; please read them carefully to avoid mistakes.
 Several exercises have also been included to help you understand this technology.
-If, after completing this kit, you would like to acquire more knowledge about fiber optics, check the List of References on pages 28 and 29, and the list of other products we offer, on pages 30 and 31.
+If, after completing this kit, you would like to acquire more knowledge about fiber optics, check the List of References on pages 30 and 31, and the list of other products we offer on pages 32 and 33, or visit our website at www.i-fiberoptics.com.

-The kit you have purchased furnishes all the parts required to construct a fully functional fiber optic voice link.
+The kit you have purchased furnishes all the parts required to construct a fully functional, bi-directional fiber optic voice link.
 Before beginning the actual assembly, check the contents of each component packet against the lists in Tables 1 and 2 to ensure you have a complete kit.
-Alkaline batteries are required, but not included (link may not work properly if you do not use alkaline batteries).
-The link can be extended up to 10 meters with additional fiber cable and splices purchased separately.
+The link can be extended up to 40 meters with additional fiber cable and splices purchased separately.

-A portion of the instructions suggests the use of an oscilloscope to perform demonstrations and to make some of the measurements.
+A portion of the instructions in this manual mentions using an oscilloscope to perform demonstrations and to make some of the measurements.
 It is helpful but not necessary.
 You can complete the kit and learn a significant amount about fiber optics without one.